The Golf War

-"The Golf War" is the third episode of the second season of the American animated television series Gravity Falls, created by Alex Hirsch.
-The episode was written by Jeff Rowe and Hirsch, and was directed by Matt Braly.
-The episode features Mabel Pines challenge her arch-rival Pacifica Northwest to a mini golf match, with Mabel hiring alive golf balls, called Lilliputtians, to foil Pacifica's game.
+"The Golf War" is the third episode of the second season of the American animated television series Gravity Falls, which was created by Alex Hirsch, and the 23rd episode overall.
+It was written by Jeff Rowe and Hirsch, and was directed by Matt Braly.
+The episode features Mabel Pines challenge her arch-rival Pacifica Northwest to a mini golf match, with Mabel hiring small golf ball-headed beings called Lilliputtians to foil Pacifica's game.

 The episode premiered on Disney XD on August 11, 2014, and garnered 1.27 million viewers when it premiered.

 Plot

 While Dipper watches television at the Mystery Shack, Mabel runs in with a newspaper, excited that she is soon to be in the local newspaper for fashion design.
 However, Grunkle Stan notices that Mabel's arch-rival, Pacifica Northwest, is instead the front cover.
 Mabel is saddened by the newspaper.
 Meanwhile, Soos tries to create a new fashion trend, by creating "W-neck" t-shirts.

 While downing shots of orange juice, Mabel hears a television advert promoting a mini golf place.
 Dipper, knowing that Mabel is an expert at mini golf, offers to take Mabel there to cheer her up.
 The crew agrees, and heads to the mini golf palace.

 Dipper is shown to be terrible at mini-golf, while Mabel shows her extraordinary skill at the game.
 At the last hole, she tries to hit a hole-in-one to beat her all-time record, but fails to do so.
 Shortly after, the gang spot Pacifica and her parents at the golf course, with Pacifica openly mocking them.
 After some arguing, Mabel eventually challenges Pacifica to a match.
 However, the owner of the course announces that the course has closed.
 As a compromise, Pacifica then offers that Mabel head down to the course at midnight.
 She accepts the offer.